Blacksuan19/plasma-wallpaper-wallhaven-reborn/README.md

 - allow using multiple tags as query parameters.
   - tags should be separated by commas.
   - one tag is chosen randomly from the list of tags for each wallpaper.
+- add tooltip button to show how to search for wallpapers.
 - automatically refresh the wallpaper after changing settings.

 ### How to Search